Research interest

 Publications

-Jaber, E. and Blot, V. and al., Conformalizing Gaussian Processes For More Robust Uncertainty Quantification, ArXiV 2401.07733, Submitted in Journal of Machine Learing for Modeling and Computing, 2024
+Jaber, E. and Blot, V. and al., Conformalizing Gaussian Processes For More Robust Uncertainty Quantification, ArXiV 2401.07733, Accepted for publication in Journal of Machine Learning for Modeling and Computing, 2025

 Misc